 If it takes less than 65 seconds to fill the container, check the coolant supply line (from the power supply to the RHF/LHF console) for kinks.
-If no kinks are found, replace the by-pass valve and the hoses between the power supply and RHF/LHF console.
+If no kinks are found, replace the by-pass valve and perform this test again.
+If it still takes more than 65 seconds to fill the container, replace the hoses between the power supply and RHF/LHF console.